jxcv0/Ayanami/README.md

 - ... each protect their own private state.
 - ... are encapsulated and should only be interacted with via a public interface.
 - ... are not objects.
 - ... are not an instance of a datatype.
 In almost all cases, state modules are singletons and are unapologetic about it.
+(I have not stuck tightly to this rule).

 Both state and logic modules may make use of private functions to either hide implementation from a public interface or to minimize the exposure of state.